And you also were included in Christ when you heard the message of truth, the gospel of your salvation. Ephesians 1:13a

 Therefore, there is now no condemnation for those who are in Christ Jesus, because through Christ Jesus the law of the Spirit who gives life has set you free from the law of sin and death.
 Romans 8:1-2

-6. Because you are ‘in Christ,’ you have eternal life.
+6. Because we are ‘in Christ,’ we have eternal life

 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord